mrigsby/cbwire-cli/README.md

 ## Contributing to the CBWIRE Module?

 The `cbwire-cli` module has a few helper functions to assist in the development of and contribution to the `cbwire` module to make some steps a little easier.
-All of these servers are in the `cbwire dev` namespace.
+All of these commands are in the `cbwire dev` namespace.

+> 💡 All `cbwire dev` commands are designed to be run from the `cbwire` root or test-harness directory!

-> **Did you know?** Ortus Solutions has a great **Ortus Coding Style Guide**!
+> 💡 **Did you know?** Ortus Solutions has a great **Ortus Coding Style Guide**!
 [Check it out here:](https://github.com/Ortus-Solutions/coding-standards) https://github.com/Ortus-Solutions/coding-standards

 ### Preparing test-harness server